February 2021 Update

 MEAGAN FARMER: Greg, when were you first diagnosed with PKD?

 GREG: I was 25 when first diagnosed.
-I had a pre-employment physical that revealed my blood pressure was really high for someone my age – something like 170 over 95 – so I was required to get under a doctor’s care before I could start the job.
+A pre-employment physical revealed very high blood pressure for someone my age – something like 170 over 95.
+I was required to get under a doctor’s care before I could start the job.
 When I went to the doctor, he asked about my family history.
 I told him that my mother had polycystic kidney disease (PKD).
 Based on this, the doctor thought it would be good to screen me for PKD.
 An ultrasound scan revealed I had multiple cysts on my kidneys.

 MF: When did you learn that you would need a kidney, and what was the search and testing process like?

 GREG: I was 36 when my kidneys had failed to the point where I was evaluated for a transplant.
 This was in December 2006.
 I was admitted to UAB for a full day and night of screening tests.
 This included MRI, ultrasound, bloodwork, and other labs, as well as a psychiatric evaluation, social services, counseling, education sessions, and more.
 The evaluation team recommended that we open up our search for willing living donors.

 MF: Brantley, what compelled you to be tested to see if you were a match?

 BRANTLEY: My sister, Lorrie, pulled me aside one day and asked if I would consider getting tested.
 I was 26 at the time and had known Greg since I was 8 or 9.
 I saw him more like a brother than my sister’s husband.
 Saying yes was a no-brainer.

 MF: Greg, what was it like for you when you learned that Brantley was a match?